-In 1898 Clark Memorials was founded by C. J. Clark in Americus, Georgia.
+In 1898 Clark memorials was founded by C. J. Clark in Americus, Georgia.
 He and his two sons, Egbert and Russell, managed the company until 1930.
-One of the company's early projects was to construct 9 of the 12 civil war memorials in Andersonville National Cemetery.
-This was quite a feat as only mules, wagons, and limited mechanical equipment were used to construct this extensive project.
+One of the company's early projects was to construct 9 of the 12 Civil War memorials in Andersonville National Cemetery.
+This was quite a feat as only mules, wagons and limited mechanical equipment were used in the construction of this very large project.

-Hamilton Holt married Melva Clark and soon became president of the company in the mid-1930s.
-Hamilton Holt expanded operations into Macon, Georgia, where he built a sales force that expanded throughout the state.
-A new home office and manufacturing plant were soon completed, and Macon became the distribution center for Georgia.
+Hamilton Holt married Melva Clark and soon became president of the company in the mid 1930’s.
+Hamilton Holt expanded operations into Macon, Georgia where he built a sales force that expanded throughout the state.
+A new home office and manufacturing plant were soon completed and Macon became the distribution center for the state of Georgia.

-Charles Joyner joined Clark Memorials in 1943 as a sales representative for central Georgia.
-It wasn’t long until Clark Memorials expanded into Alabama under the leadership of Mr. Joyner.
-In a joint partnership, Charles Joyner and Hamilton Holt established Clark Memorials of Alabama in Birmingham in 1947.
+Charles Joyner joined Clark in 1943 as a sales representative for central Georgia.
+It wasn’t long until Clark Memorials expanded into the state of Alabama under the leadership of Mr. Joyner.
+In a joint partnership, Charles Joyner and Hamilton Holt established Clark Memorials of Alabama in the city of Birmingham in 1947.

-In 1963 Hamilton Holt died, and Charles Joyner became president and CEO of Clark Memorials of Alabama.
-In 1974 long-time designer Haywood Ellis died.
-Fortunately, Ted Reinert, an outstanding designer from Barre, Vermont, joined the company in 1972.
-He continued the tradition of outstanding design and art until he died in 1987.
+In 1963 Hamilton Holt died and Charles Joyner Became president and CEO of Clark Memorials of Alabama.
+In 1974 long time designer Haywood Ellis died.
+Fortunately, Ted Reinert, an outstanding designer from Barre, Vermont joined the company in 1972.
+He continued the tradition of outstanding design and art until his death in 1987.

-Charles Joyner became one of the industry's outstanding memorial leaders.
-He was president of The American Institute of Commemorative Art, speaker, and member of Monument Builders of North America.
+Charles Joyner became one the industries outstanding memorial leaders.
+He was president of The American Institute of Commemorative Art, speaker and member of Monument Builders of North America.

-Today the president of Clark Memorials is Pierre Tourney, Sr. He has been with Clark Memorials since 1964.
+Today the President of Clark Memorials is Pierre Tourney, Sr. He has been with Clark Memorials since 1964.
 He is married to Holly Joyner, the daughter of Charles Joyner.
 He is active in further developing the company.
-He is a member of the Monument Builders of North America and past president of the American Institute of Commemorative Art (2005-2006), and 12 years on the board of directors.
-His oldest son, Charles Tourney, is a vice president in charge of Birmingham operations and sales.
+He is a member of the Monument builders of North America and past president of the American Institute of Commemorative Art (2005-2006), and 12 years on the board of directors.
+His oldest son, Charles Tourney, is Vice President in charge of Birmingham operations and sales.
 Pierre Tourney, Jr. is CFO and holds the position of North Alabama Development manager.